amirmasoudabdol/Bilbo/docs/data-strategies.md

 # Data Strategies

 *Data Strategy is the source of data, i.e., population.
 It knows the underlying design, and its properties*.
-During [research preperation](flow.md#prepare-research), Researcher reaches to Data Strategy object and uses it to populates — ie., generates/collects data for — its Experiment.
+During the [research preperation](flow.md#prepare-research) stage, Researcher reaches our to the Data Strategy object and uses it to populates — ie., generates/collects data for — its Experiment.

 ## Study Design